People's Democratic Party of Afghanistan: Lower-level organizations

 From 1982 onward, the PDPA experienced an organizational expansion into the countryside.
 For instance, in 1982 there existed 144 district and sub-district party committees, by mid-1984 it had increased to 205.
 Out of Afghanistan's fifty-five border districts, fifteen of them lacked a primary party organization (PPO), another nineteen had only one PPO in each district, and in the remaining twenty-one the party, while better organized, remained ineffective.
-Despite this, in the period 1982 to 1987 the PDPA did witness an organizational growth; witnessing a growth of PPOs form 443 to 1,331.
+Despite this, in the period 1982 to 1987 the PDPA did witness an organizational growth; witnessing a growth of PPOs from 443 to 1,331.
 However, the main problem facing the party was that it was not organized in the small villages scattering Afghanistan; out of an estimated 25,000 villages which existed in Afghanistan, the party was organized in an estimated 2,000.
 Another daunting problem was that the central party leadership had little contact with lower-level organizations in the provinces or, in general, with the people.
 In 1987, during Najibullah's rule, village-level party secretaries were appointed to the Central Committee in a bid to strengthen central-local contact.
 Concurrently, a threefold increase in visits by central party personnel to the provinces occurred, in another bid to strengthen the party's contact with the PDPA's lower-level and non-members alike.

 A major problem throughout PDPA's rule was that the majority of mid-level cadres resided in Kabul, rather than the places they were responsible for.
 Of the 10,000 mid-level cadres in the mid-1980s, 5,000 of them resided in Kabul.
 For instance, in the period 1982–83 the governor of Faryab province only visited the province during the winter months, since the mujahideen withdrew their troops from the area during those months.
 Another problem, in Faryab province the PDPA was inactive and the majority of the locals believed that Mohammad Daoud Khan, the president which the communists overthrew in 1978, was still ruling the country.
 Another case, that of Nangrahar province (in which the government was in complete control) faced a similar problem; the party organization laying dormant.
 To solve this problem, the PDPA sought to improve the cadres' education by enrolling them to educational institutions within the PDPA, public universities or giving them educational opportunities in the Eastern Bloc or the Soviet Union.
 The Social Science Institute of the PDPA had a capacity of 2,500 students, and by the end of the 1980s it had given degrees to over 10,000 individuals.
 Despite all this, the main problem facing the party was the unsafe conditions facing party members serving in the countryside; for instance, when the Ghazni Provincial Committee convened for a meeting the participants had to wait for three months to get home (waiting for an armoured column and a helicopter).